BeyondTheClouds/enoslib/docs/index.rst

 .. image:: ./result_g5k.png

-Now where Alice can go from here depends on her needs:
+Now where {{ user }} can go from here depends on the needs:

-- Moving to another provider is possible.
-She only needs to learn about the specific object for this configuration -- e.g see :ref:`[1] <vmong5k>`.
+- Moving to another provider is possible. {{ user }} only needs to learn about the specific object for this configuration -- e.g see :ref:`[1] <vmong5k>`.

-- Refactoring her code, providing a command line interface could be also nice.
+- Refactoring the code, providing a command line interface could be also nice.
   After all its just python code -- see :ref:`[2] <tasks>`.
-  Or moving her deployment code (because it becomes large) into separated Ansible files -- see :ref:`[3] <integration-with-ansible>`.
+  Or moving the deployment code (because it becomes large) into separated Ansible files -- see :ref:`[3] <integration-with-ansible>`.

-- Applying specific network constraints between the nodes of her reservation is also possible.
-She'll need to learn more about how enforcing the constraints -- see :ref:`[4] <api>`.
+- Applying specific network constraints between the nodes of the reservation is also possible. {{ user }}'ll need to learn more about how enforcing the constraints -- see :ref:`[4] <api>`.

-- Contributing to this project would be wonderful.
-She doesn't need to do much, improving the documentation would be very helpful -- see :ref:`[5] <contributing>`.
+- Contributing to this project would be wonderful. {{ user }} doesn't need to do much, improving the documentation would be very helpful -- see :ref:`[5] <contributing>`.